LucaDevUwU/LucaDevUwU/README.md

-- 👋 Hi, I’m Luca
+- Hello, I’m Luca!
-- 👀 I’m interested in computers and Languages like Kotlin, Java, Rust, and Python
+- 👀 I’m interested in computer development/software and languages like Kotlin, Rust, and Python
+- Discord: lucaadev